osfameron/jekyll-plugins-tutorial/_posts/2015-12-05-jekyll-plugins-tutorial-part-2.markdown

       super
 {% endhighlight %}

 This creates a new class called `Jekyll::ImageTag` which is a subclass of `Liquid::Tag`.
-When this is instantiated, the `initialize` gets the `text` (e.g. everything else inside the tag) and some tokens (which we'll come back to.)
+When this is instantiated, the `initialize` gets the `text` (e.g. everything else inside the tag) and some tokens (which we'll come back to later in this series.)
 We want to just save the text into a variable (for example: `@image`) so that we can use it later.
 But careful!
 In the example `{% raw %}{% image squirrel %}{% endraw %}`, the string that goes all the way to the actual ending delimeter is in fact `'squirrel '` (with an extra space at the end!)
 So we'll `.strip` out the whitespace:

 {% highlight ruby %}
-      @image = text.strip
+      @image_id = text.strip
     end
 {% endhighlight %}